Live music is great. The Colorado outdoors are great. Put them together and it’s even better.

 On many summer evenings, the Pearl Street Mall transforms into an outdoor stage, and so do many of Boulder County’s parks.
 Even Folsom Field on the University of Colorado campus hosts musicians on occasion (like the recent Dead & Company show).
 Boulder’s food truck park, the Rayback Collective, also regularly brings live music to its indoor-outdoor space.
 Boulder’s small bandshell in Central Park is often alive with music.

 Not far from Boulder, you can find other popular outdoor stages.
-There’s the Folks Fest Stage at the Planet Bluegrass Ranch in Lyons, bumped against the St. Vain River.
+There’s the Planet Bluegrass Ranch in Lyons, bumped against the St. Vain River.
 And of course, there’s the Red Rocks Amphitheatre in Morrison, an acoustically perfect stage carved into 70-million-year-old red sandstone rock formations.

 Head north if you want to watch live music in the Poudre Canyon at Mishawaka Amphitheatre, just outside of Fort Collins, or on the water at Loveland’s Foote Lagoon Concert Series, running all summer.